Summer, 1014 YD

 The coming-of-age ceremony at the temple had concluded, and Princess Régan prepared for her official presentation to the court at Alendae Palace.
 The guests, including the Custodin and Royal Consort, awaited her arrival in the Great Hall.
 Word was sent from her chambers as she made her way through the palace halls.

-The Duke and Duchess of Alendae rose at the ringing of bells, and their guests did the same.
+The Duchess and High Duke of Alendae rose at the ringing of bells, and their guests did the same.
 High Priest Alsandul, greatly honoured, crossed to the doors.
 ‘The Princess Régan,’ he announced.

 The guards opened the doors, and the Princess entered.
 She smiled at Alsandul and rested her fingers in his offered hand.
 The afternoon sun broke through the windows; her golden gown glittered in its light, and the gold torc at her neck repelled a beam onto the wall.
 The High Priest led her to the main table, the Princess’ head lifted to the applause.

 Lady Régan took her place at the table’s centre, between her parents, who were in turn adjoined by her ducal aunt and uncle.
 Alsandul kissed her cheek, and took his place with the other Beran members at a separate table.